 - 1. Programming of \$8,181,954 in STAF Population-Based funds to support Lifeline Transit Services, Solano Mobility Programs, Capital Projects, and Planning Projects in FY 2025-26, as specified in Attachment B; and - 2.
-Authorize SolTrans to claim \$3,296,020 of STAF for Solano Express Operations in FY 2025-26 once the Solano Express Intercity Funding and Cost-Sharing Agreement is fully executed between STA and SolTrans. - 3.
-STA Resolution No. 2025-05 authorizing STA to file a claim with MTC to allocate STAF and TDA funds for FY 2025-26 as shown in Attachment C.
+Authorize SolTrans to claim \$3,296,020 of STAF for Solano Express Operations in FY 2025-26 once the Solano Express Intercity Funding and Cost-Sharing Agreement is fully executed between STA and SolTrans.

-- A. FY 2025-26 STAF Estimate for Solano County dated February 25, 2025 - B. STAF Solano Express Allocations, Lifeline Transit Services, Mobility Program Allocations, Capital Projects Allocations, and One-Time Planning Projects Allocations for FY 2025-26 - C. STA Resolution No. 2025-05 authorizing STA to file a claim with MTC to allocate STAF and TDA funds for FY 2025-26.
+- A. FY 2025-26 STAF Estimate for Solano County dated February 25, 2025 - B. STAF Solano Express Allocations, Lifeline Transit Services, Mobility Program Allocations, Capital Projects Allocations, and One-Time Planning Projects Allocations for FY 2025-26